 Close miking is the practice of placing the microphone physically near the source of the sound being recorded, typically no more than 12 inches in distance away.

-You might wonder why this is so prominent since you know about unintended consequences such as the proximity effect, capturing vibrations up the mic stand, or even electrical interference from specific instruments or amps.
-There's even the danger of a performer bumping into the mic.
+You might wonder why this is so prominent since you know about unintended consequences such as the proximity effect, capturing vibrations up even the best mic stands, or even electrical interference from specific instruments or amps.
+There’s even the danger of a performer bumping into the mic.
 What gives?

 There are two main reasons for using this practice:

 That’s pretty much saying “any time we don’t want outside sounds getting into the recording.”
 Which is most of the time.
 Even in movies if two characters are sitting on a park bench, they’ll isolate each voice from the environment and then record the sounds of other people and birds and squirrels and all that separately.

 Of course there are still times when you do want some of the ambience to be recorded, such as in a church cathedral.
 Other times you’ll want to capture a blending of sounds such as several monks chanting together.

 There are times you’ll want to provide yourself with options so you record the entire room or a distanced capture of a drum set or piano.

 But for generally all other applications, you’ll want to deploy your mic very close to the sound source.